Political Campaign Glossary: Election Management Campaign Terms

 Political Campaign Glossary: The people hear many political words, phrases, terms, and jargon, and they do not understand around 80% of those.
 Let us try to understand some of them.

-Staying up to date on a campaign dictionary or can be very intimidating.
+Staying up to date on a campaign dictionary can be very intimidating.
 Use the following election terminology to keep up with the trend.

 Political Campaign Glossary